-”To be brave and stand up for something is to take risks.
+Carla Jones: To be brave and stand up for something is to take risks.
 A brave leader is often very lonely and needs to be independent.
-You have to see the whole picture and understand that an activity is affecting more things than those directly involved.
+You have to have the ability to see the whole picture; to understand that an action affects more things than those directly involved.
 It is to have a 360-degree awareness.
-As one-third of the population in the UK have some sort of allergy, the subsequent decisions we make in a patient organization have to consider the impact of those decisions in relation to all living with an allergic disease.
-My hope is that not too far away from now, allergy research will be treated as seriously as cancer research is now.
-Sadly allergic disease is not recognized as the serious condition that it is and often medical practitioners treat symptoms and not the underlying cause, which is often an allergic reaction.
-There should be more focus in healthcare education on allergy to ensure those living with allergy receive the right care and treatment.
+As one-third of the population in the UK has some sort of allergy, the subsequent decisions we make in a patient organization have to consider the impact of those decisions in relation to everyone living with an allergic disease.
+My hope is that not too long from now, allergy research will be treated as seriously as cancer research.
+Sadly, allergic disease is not recognized as the serious condition that it is and often medical practitioners treat symptoms and not the underlying cause, which is often an allergic reaction.
+There should be more focus in healthcare education on allergies to ensure those living with allergy receive the right care and treatment.

-“Working together with your team around you!
-I am always prepared to change my opinion and I am always prepared to apologize if I have been wrong.
+Jones: Working together with your team—the people around you!
+I am always prepared to change my opinion and I am always prepared to apologize if I am wrong.
 I think you have to believe in what you are doing – the cause has to be clear to you.
 I don’t think I have ever had a job without it.
 You have to be tenacious!
-You can’t teach anyone to be brave but you can inspire others by your actions.”
+You can’t teach anyone to be brave but you can inspire others by your actions.

 Barchan: Do you have any recommendations for becoming a Brave Leader?